LibraryOfCongress/coding-standards/README.md

 ### Anti-goals

-1. Creating second jobs: rely on automation rather than asking humans to behave like robots
+1. Creating second jobs: we will rely on automation rather than asking humans to behave like robots
-1. Picking sides in industry-wide debates
+1. Picking sides in industry-wide debates without a strong consensus position

 All of the recommendations in this project have been focused on providing a high benefit-to-argument ratio.
 When in doubt, the most important guideline is to